The Story of Judith McCann and Wingback Earrings

 This wasn’t just a dream on her part.
 McCann had the skills to succeed.
 Born in Trenton, Tennessee, she earned a degree from the School of Fine Arts at George Washington University in St. Louis.
 After college McCann became a fashion coordinator with the G. Fox & Co. department store in Hartford Connecticut.
 From there McCann moved to New York City and worked as fabrics editor for the Simplicity Pattern Company from 1941 to 1943.

-After hours McCann was creating art using wire on canvas, and wire was just the thing she needed.
-Working at home and heating the wire over the kitchen stove, McCann made countless iterations until she had the perfect design.
+After hours McCann was creating art using wire on canvas, and wire was just the thing she needed for her earring design.
+Working from home and heating the wire over the kitchen stove, McCann made countless iterations until she had the perfect design.
 McCann applied for her first patent in 1944, which was granted in 1947.
 Subsequent improvements were patented in 1950 and 1952.

 McCann took her invention to a jewelry findings company to create samples and had the help of her husband Charles, a reporter with United Press Association, as promoter-in-chief.
 Soon major jewelry makers were using her design.
 From fine jewelers such as DeBeers to major costume houses including Coro and Adele Simpson, wingbacks energized mid-century earring design.
 In the 1960s McCann came out with her own earring line that also proved to be very popular.